-Trinity Oaks reports major spike in positive COVID-19 cases - Salisbury Post
+Trinity Oaks reports spike in positive COVID-19 cases - Salisbury Post

 Lutheran Services says testing for residents and staff will continue, that it is working closely with the Rowan County Health Department in controlling the outbreak and that it will continue to follow control and isolation protocols.

-State and local date show the next-largest outbreak in Rowan County is at Autumn Care.
+State and local data show the next-largest outbreak in Rowan County is at Autumn Care.
 There, 45 cases have been reported among residents and staff, with one staff member not being a Rowan County resident.
+A previous outbreak at The Citadel nursing home has been declared over.

+As of Sunday, there were 2,515 COVID-19 positives in Rowan County, 347 active cases and 292 cases at congregate living facilities.
+Though, the county’s data hub doesn’t yet show cases at Trinity Oaks.
+The only significant change in Sunday’s local data update was 12 additional positives.
+Deaths remained at 56 and hospitalizations remained at 23.

+The number of cases statewide stood at 155,113 after increasing by 1,472 on Sunday.
+There were 21,567 tests reported across the state on Sunday and 989 people hospitalized.
+The number of COVID-19 dead in North Carolina is 2,531, and 2.08 million tests have been conducted.

 Two hospitalized in Sunday evening wreck